MarcoFrigerio/oracle_12_open_cl_sniffer_and_decode/README.md

 First execute the sniffer and serverup then execute ora12_50.py (online help)

-OPENCL hashing  could be optimized, it could be run in a unique kernel.
+Rate is about 100000 passwords in 1 minute with Geforce FX 1650 Super OPENCL hashing  could be optimized, it could be run in a unique kernel.
 A lot of work required

 **File sniffer.py**